 Growing up I detested beetroot.
 Limp with a funny tin taste.
 Did not understand why anyone could eat canned beetroot.
 Then as an adult, someone introduced me to fresh beetroot.
 Oh wow.
 It’s incredible how obsessed we are with beetroot.
 Do have a look at our list of the best produce to pair beetroot with.

 My favourite way of serving beetroot is roasting it.
 It’s super easy and gives a more intensified sweet flavour with a delicious tender bite.
 Plus the deep red-purple colours are amazing.
 Love combining it with savoury halloumi and the earthy crunch of pistachio.
-All these rich flavours just explode in your mouth.
+This halloumi cheese salad with all its rich flavours will just explode in your mouth.

 Roast the Beetroot